 - Grange Road Bridge.

 - Fields and hedgerows of Grange Farm.

 - Green space on the former course of the Oxford canal.

 - Former railway bridge over canal.

+- Wings Over the Water sculpture by Walenty Pytel.

 Left, former course of the Oxford Canal close to Grange Farm.
-Right, former railway bridge with art installation.
+Right, former railway bridge with the Wings Over the Water sculpture.